brandur/sorg/content/fragments/retina-check.md

 ---
 title: Retina Check
 published_at: 2016-08-22T06:02:48Z
-hook: A CI trick for some accountability around retina assets and set exclusion in Bash.
+hook: A CI trick for some accountability around retina assets.
+Set exclusion in Bash.
 ---

 I try to put in retina versions of any JPGs or PNGs that I upload to this site